deepmodeling/AIS-Square/DPA/AIS-Square_Guide_en.md

 ## 5. How to use the trained DPA model?

 Want to use a trained DPA model?
-Feel free to check out the AIS-Square official [Notebook tutorial](https://bohrium.dp.tech/) to run DPA models online.
+Feel free to check out the [Notebook tutorial](https://nb.bohrium.dp.tech/detail/7145731165) to run DPA models online.